ceedee666/modern-abap-curriculum/docs/transactional_app.md

 #### Exercise 2

 Test the resulting app again in the preview.
-Does creating and deleting record work now?
+Does creating and deleting records work now?
 Are there still any problems with the app?

 ### Adding Automatic Numbering and Additional Field Controls

-One possible issue with the app is currently, that the `ProductId` can be changed after the creation.
-The `ProductId` is the primary key in the `ZPRODUCT` table and should therefore never be changed after the initial creation.
-This can be achieved in RAP using [field characteristics](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=ABENBDL_FIELD_PROJECTION.htm).
+One possible issue with the app is currently that the `ProductId` can be changed after the creation.
+The `ProductId` is the primary key in the `ZPRODUCT` table and should therefore never be changed after its initial creation.
+This can be achieved in RAP using
+[field characteristics](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=ABENBDL_FIELD_PROJECTION.htm).
 One field characteristic is already present in the current behavior definition.
 The field `Product` of the `Z_I_Rating` entity is marked as read-only.